 - a.
 Single dwelling proposals are not required to submit a Landscape Plan for approval in accordance with the requirements of Part N of this DCP, however a minimum of 40% of the total site area should be comprised of landscaped area. - b.
-Development plans submitted to Council for approval should include calculations demonstrating compliance with control (b).
+Development plans submitted to Council for approval should include calculations demonstrating compliance with the above control (a).